MaSch882/MaSch882/README.md

 - 👋 Hi, I’m @MaSch882
 - 👀 I’m interested in Backend Developing and Mathematical Programming.
-- 🌱 I’m currently learning Python 3 and Julia.
+- 🌱 I’m currently learning Python 3.

 <!---
 MaSch882/MaSch882 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.